bocajs/NodeBotDays/README.md

 We've included the files you need (no need to download them) in the "ESP8266 Firmware" directory in this repo *OR* you can ask someone to do it for you.

-2A) Skip the hassle and copy my [johnnyFiveSample.js](https://raw.githubusercontent.com/bocajs/NodeBotDays/master/johnnyFiveSample.js) and edit it to your needs
+2) Skip the hassle and copy my [johnnyFiveSample.js](https://raw.githubusercontent.com/bocajs/NodeBotDays/master/johnnyFiveSample.js) and edit it to your needs
+OR

-2B) create a new application and include the "johnny-five" and "etherport-client" Libraries at the top
+Create a new application and include the "johnny-five" and "etherport-client" Libraries at the top
 ```
 const five = require("johnny-five");
 const EtherPortClient = require("etherport-client").EtherPortClient;